mrmazuu/fb_auto/README.md

 # FB AUTO

-Fb auto is a python script that is use to scrap facebook posts and upload them at own facebook acc
+Fb auto is a python script that is use to scrap facebook posts and upload them at own facebook account.

 ## Features